 Mmmm.
-There’s no better way to welcome the crisp fall weather than with a warm cup of some of the best hot cider on the Upper West Side.
+There’s no better way to welcome the crisp cold weather than with a warm cup of some of the best hot cider on the Upper West Side.
 The state of New York is known for having the best apples in the nation and our delicious cider is proof of that.
 Read on to find out where are the best places to get fall’s most iconic beverage on the Upper West Side!

 Irving Farm Coffee Roasters